rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 and by default Pods will fail if they are started running as a user outside of that range.

 By default, the RabbitMQ Cluster Operator deploys RabbitmqCluster Pods with fixed, non-root UIDs.
 To deploy on Openshift, it is necessary to override the Security Context for these Pods.

-For every RabbitmqCluster you plan on creating, you must add everything under the `override` field to the object manifest:
+This must be done for every RabbitmqCluster deployed under the`override` field:

 <pre class="lang-yaml">
 apiVersion: rabbitmq.com/v1beta1
 kind: RabbitmqCluster